someengineering/resoto.com/blog/2022/10-25-building-an-infrastructure-app-with-resoto-and-streamlit/index.md

 Some functions also return multiple values.
 In such cases, the values can be assigned to multiple variables in the same fashion.

-<h5>Conditionals</h5>
+<h5 id="conditionals">Conditionals</h5>

-Sometimes we want to take different actions depending on the value of a variable.
-We can accomplish this using an `if` statement.
-The following code will print a different message depending on the value of the `window_closed` variable:
+Sometimes, we want to take different actions depending on the value of a variable.
+We can define this logic using an `if` statement.

+The following code will print a different message depending on the value of `window_closed`:

 ```python
 >>> if window_closed: